 This crime is a second-degree felony punishable up to 15 years in prison and a $10,000 fine.
 The crime is ranked as a level 6 under the Florida Criminal Punishment Code.Other Consequences

-Anyone who has committed this crime is going to be labeled a sex offender under Florida statute 943.0435.
+Anyone who has committed this crime in West Palm Beach is going to be labeled a sex offender under Florida statute 943.0435.
 This means that the defendant will be required to register as a sexual offender and will be able to be found on the Florida Department of Law Enforcement’s website.

 Unfortunately, Florida’s Romeo and Juliet law, Florida Statute 943.04354, does not apply to defendants convicted of this crime.
 Florida’s Romeo and Juliet law allows defendants to petition the court to remove the sexual offender status.Contact the Law Office of Roger P. Foley, P.A.

 The facts of the case are important.
-Call our law offices today to schedule an appointment for a free consultation.
+Call our law offices today to schedule an appointment for a free initial consultation.
 We want to hear your side of the story.
 We have experience in resolving cases.
 We will take the facts and based upon our experience, we will craft a defense strategy for your case.
 We will negotiate and argue your case all the way to trial, if needed.
 Call today so we can start helping you.